IvanSunjg/CADA-GAN/ImageSegmentation/README.md

 # Image Segmentation

+- [X] upload image segmentation code
+- [ ] upload files > 25 MB
+- [ ] upload pix2pixGAN
+- [ ] update readme with pix2pixGAN

 A code base that applies image segmentation in the context of face parsing.
-The code is from "Lin et al. 2021 - RoI Tanh-polar transformer network for face parsing in the wild" (https://github.com/hhj1897/face_parsing).
+The code is adapted from "Lin et al. 2021 - RoI Tanh-polar transformer network for face parsing in the wild" (https://github.com/hhj1897/face_parsing).

 ## Dependencies